 I love to read and am often asked by friends, “What are you reading these days?”

 So, I put together a quick blog post on what I consider to be some great books for summer reading.
-With no further ado–the Yaya’s list of the best summer reads!!
+With no further ado–the Yaya’s list of the best books for summer!!
 FYI–I now blog with the name Parenting High Schoolers, but I will always be a yaya!

 Pin for later!